-We'll try to complete your assessment in four to six months.
+Our goal is to complete your assessment in six months.
 You'll get regular visits from a social worker who'll assess your skills to be a foster carer.
-There are standard checks to go through too, including a police check (DBS) and a medical.
+There are standard checks to go through too, including a PVG check through Disclosure Scotland and a medical.
 We'll also need references from people who have known you for three years, and a current or past employer.

+Final approval

-Final approval Your assessment will be presented to a panel who'll make a recommendation about your suitability to foster.
+Your assessment will be presented to our foster panel who'll make a recommendation about your suitability to foster.
 Once this is done, we'll ask for approval from our agency decision-maker.
 We'll look into matching you and a child as soon as your application's approved.

-Anthe Her of the have
+Anthe He of the hard